pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 A matrix with inverses are called a **non singular matrix** or **invertible matrix**, else it is called a **singular matrix**.
 Not every matrix has an inverse; but if it does have an inverse, it is always unique.

-# Inverse of a Matrix using Gauss-Jordan Elimination
+# Finding the Inverse using Gauss-Jordan Elimination

 **Gauss-Jordan Elimination** is a variation of the Gauss Elimination and is used to find the inverse of a matrix.
 Given a matrix $A$, we create a corresponding identity matrix with the same dimensions,